No products in the cart.

 When you’re holding the gun, the only thing I don’t like about it is when your finger’s in the resting position on the right side of the gun.
 It tends to either overlap it or hit it depending on how you have your finger position.

-It’s a good safety, it’s smooth, crisp, and aesthetically pleasing.
+It’s a good safety, and it’s smooth, crisp, and aesthetically pleasing.

 The one gripe I will have about safety is that Magpul is a polymer safety and not a metal safety.